thorbenortmann/facial-expression-recognition-microservice/README.md

 offering an HTTP API to perform
 Facial Expression Recognition (FER).

+The employed FER model is specialized on facial images in which the upper half of the face is occluded.

 POST a single image containing a human face and get a response with probabilities for seven basic emotions: